Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 Save the off-land collisions to a separate layer because the geo-processing will be easier

 #### Export Crash points layer
+Purpose: To create a new layer containing only the off-land collision points for easier geoprocessing.
 Input features: mass_trac_crashes_2010_aeac84
 output: mass_trac_crashes_2010_aeac84_Offland
-Output desciption: The result will be the layer with 154 rows
+Output Description: The result will be a layer with 154 rows representing off-land collision points.

 #### Near
+Purpose: To identify the nearest polygon for each off-land collision point and record its location coordinates.
 Input:  mass_trac_crashes_2010_aeac84_Offland
 Near features: new_england_urbanized_areas_townships_2010_aeac84_idty
-Check location: it adds NEAR_X AND NEAR_Y to the table
+Check location: it adds NEAR_X AND NEAR_Y to the table Output Description: Adds NEAR_X and NEAR_Y fields to the attribute table, representing the coordinates of the nearest polygon.

-#### IS_URBAN recoding
+#### Recoding the IS_URBAN field
+Purpose: To segregate collision points into urbanized and non-urbanized categories by creating an IS_URBAN field and assigning each record to its respective area based on proximity and characteristics.

 #### Join table
 Input: new_england_urbanized_areas_township_2010_aeac84_idty
 Input field: OBJECTID_1